How might cultural exchange support the Turkish-Armenian normalization process?

 The information and views expressed in this blog are those of the original article author and do not necessarily reflect the opinion of Corridors or our project partners.

-Normalizing relations between Armenia and Turkey has been an ongoing and difficult journey, but in her article in Corridors Proceedings Vol. II (“Spaces for Talking About Peace: Reflections on the Potential of Cultural Exchange in the Armenian-Turkish Normalization Process”) Seda Shekoyan describes how art and culture might support higher level political processes.
+Normalizing relations between Armenia and Turkey has been an ongoing and difficult journey, but in her article in Corridors Proceedings Vol. II (“Spaces for Talking About Peace: Reflections on the Potential of Cultural Exchange in the Armenian-Turkish Normalization Process”, pages 93-98) Seda Shekoyan describes how art and culture might support higher level political processes.
 A scholar with experience as a museum practitioner and art curator, Shekoyan spent some time working at the Istanbul Museum of Modern Art in exactly this cross-border field, leading her to believe that art platforms and cultural spaces, including museums, can become spaces for areas of protracted conflict, especially Armenia and Turkey, to talk about, negotiate, and construct “durable peace in the region” (94).

 Art And Cultural Spaces As Potential Fields For Protracted Conflict Transformation